jordmsimm/hid336/notebook.md

 	Auguest 21 - 25
 		-Bought Raspery Pi
 	August 29 - September 4
-		-learn about virtual environments
+		- Learn about virtual environments
-		-install virtual box and ubuntu
+		- Install virtual box and ubuntu
-		-install virtual environemnts for python 2 and 3 -install virtula env on mac with python 2 and 3
+		- Install virtual environemnts for python 2 and 3
-	Sept 11 - 15
+		- Install virtula env on mac with python 2 and 3 Sept 11 - 15
 		- Do iterate assignment
-		-install and use cms
+		- Install and use cms
 	Sept 18 - 22
-		- research projects on rasperberry pi
+		- Research projects on rasperberry pi
-		- research python functions and classes
+		- Research python functions and classes
 	Sept 25 - 29
 		-
 	Oct  2 - 6